 - 2. clear and factual information about what you have seen/heard/noticed?
 If you have included your opinion in your report, have you made it clear that this is your opinion? - 3. full names of those involved and where possible, reference to staff roles? - 4. why what you have seen/heard/noticed concerns you?
-What are worried will happen if this concern/incident is not responded to? - 5. any actions you have already taken? - 6. whether you have spoken to parents/carers about the concern/incident?
-Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the Student.
+What are worried will happen if this concern/incident is not responded to - 5. any actions you have already taken? - 6. whether you have spoken to parents/carers about the concern/incident?
+Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the student.
 If the parent is the alleged perpetrator you must always seek advice from the safeguarding team before speaking to the parent/carer.

+Appendix 5 -

-Appendix 5 -Low Level Concerns / Allegations Record Adult working or volunteering with children/young people CONFIDENTIAL
+Low Level Concerns / Allegations Record

+Adult working or volunteering with children/young people
-Name of adult at centre Role

-of concern/allegation

-Name of person Role

-completing form

-Date of Date

-concern/allegation record

-made

-Name of child /children

-involved if applicable:

-Has concern/allegation

-arisen during the adult's

-time on school site or

-outside of school?

-Details of the concern/ alle gation
+CONFIDENTIAL

+Name of adult at centre of concern/allegation Role Name of person completing form Role Date of concern/allegation Date record made Name of child /children involved if applicable: · · Has concern/allegation arisen during the adult's time on school site or outside of school?
+Details of the concern/ alle egation

-Is the adult aware of the co oncern/allegation?
+Is the adult aware of the concern/allegation?

 Action taken by person(s) completing the form:

 Who has the concern/allegation been shared with?
 DSL / Head teacher/Chair of Governors

-1

-To be completed by the Head teacher/ Chair of Governors / CEO Does the information provided suggest that the adult has:behaved in a way that has harmed a child, or may have harmed a child; • possibly committed a criminal offence against or relating to a child; • behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to work with children. has the LADO/DOFA been contacted?
-Yes/No If yes has a local authority referral form been completed and submitted? has advice been taken from any other professionals?
-Yes / No • Include details of professionals spoken to Details of decisions and actions taken Include here details of strategy discussion allegations management meeting no involvement by LADO/DOFA - low level concern to be dealt with internally disciplinary procedures • no further action as applicable Include here any safeguards which have been put in place in response to the report Include here details of • additional adult supervision implemented • risk assessment required additional staff training required duties away from children suspension during investigation • If a child or children has been involved, have parents/carers been informed?
-Yes / No If Yes, what action would they like to see?
+To be completed by the Head teacher/ Chair of Governors / CEO

+Does the information provided suggest that the adult has:-

+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or relating to a child; - behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - has the LADO/DOFA been contacted?
+Yes/No has advice been taken from any other professionals?
+Yes / No